Neuroscience of music

 The neuroscience of music is the scientific study of brain-based mechanisms involved in the cognitive processes underlying music.
-These behaviours include music listening, performing, composing, reading, writing, and other related activities.
+These behaviours include music listening, perceiving, performing, composing, reading, writing, and other related activities.
 It also is increasingly concerned with the brain basis for musical aesthetics and musical emotion.
 Scientists working in this field may have training in cognitive neuroscience, neurology, neuroanatomy, psychology, music theory, computer science, and other relevant fields.

 The cognitive neuroscience of music represents a significant branch of music psychology, and is distinguished from related fields such as cognitive musicology in its reliance on direct observations of the brain and use of brain imaging techniques like functional magnetic resonance imaging (fMRI) and positron emission tomography (PET).

 Elements of music

 Pitch

 Sounds consist of waves of air molecules that vibrate at different frequencies.
 These waves travel to the basilar membrane in the cochlea of the inner ear.
 Different frequencies of sound will cause vibrations in different locations of the basilar membrane.
 We are able to hear different pitches because each sound wave with a unique frequency is correlated to a different location along the basilar membrane.
 This spatial arrangement of sounds and their respective frequencies being processed in the basilar membrane is known as tonotopy.

 When the hair cells on the basilar membrane move back and forth due to the vibrating sound waves, they release neurotransmitters and cause action potentials to occur down the auditory nerve.
 The auditory nerve then leads to several layers of synapses at numerous clusters of neurons, or nuclei, in the auditory brainstem.
 These nuclei are also tonotopically organized, and the process of achieving this tonotopy after the cochlea is not yet well understood.
 This tonotopy is in general maintained up to primary auditory cortex in mammals.

 A widely postulated mechanism for pitch processing in the early central auditory system is the phase-locking and mode-locking of action potentials to frequencies in a stimulus.
 Phase-locking to stimulus frequencies has been shown in the auditory nerve, the cochlear nucleus, the inferior colliculus, and the auditory thalamus.
 By phase- and mode-locking in this way, the auditory brainstem is known to preserve a good deal of the temporal and low-passed frequency information from the original sound; this is evident by measuring the auditory brainstem response using EEG.
 This temporal preservation is one way to argue directly for the temporal theory of pitch perception, and to argue indirectly against the place theory of pitch perception.